Perhapsntst/IP-Data-Processing/README.md

 # IP-Data-Processing
-Processing a dataset of IPv4 packet information during a cybersecurity exsercise
+Processing a dataset of IPv4 packet information during a cybersecurity excercise